Milanuncios

 Milanuncios.com is a Spanish website used for online classified advertisements.

-The service of Milanuncios consists in the insertion of ads, created by the users of the website, in the portal milanuncios.com.
+The service of Milanuncios consists of insertion of ads, created by the users of the website, in the portal milanuncios.com.
 This way Milanuncios helps to connect advertisers with those interested in the ad.

 So far, the company has only focused on the Spanish market.

 In 2014, Milanuncios SL was acquired by Schibsted.